jgsrty/jgsrty.github.io/docs/music/collection/Hotel California.md

 Such a lovely face

-They livin' it up at the Hotel California
+They living it up at the Hotel California

-What a nice surprise (what a nice surprise)
+What nice surprise (what nice surprise)

 Bring your alibis